VonHeikemen/lsp-zero.nvim/doc/md/guides/you-might-not-need-lsp-zero.md

 # You might not need lsp-zero

 And that's ok.
-I'm just going to teach right here how you can setup all the things without lsp-zero.
+I'm just going to show you how to setup all the things without lsp-zero.

 You are going to need these plugins: